DaJMaN4/esnap7/README.md

 Disconnects with PLC

 <p>readBoolTag(start_address: int, type: str) </p>
-Reads a byte of data and returns list of every 1-state bit.
+<p>Reads a byte of data and returns list of every 1-state bit.
 This means that if bits 0, 4, 7 have value of 1 then you will get list [0,4,7].
-If none bit has 1-state, then the method returns empty list.
+If none bit has 1-state, then the method returns empty list. </p>

-start_address – byte
+<p>start_address – byte </p>
-type – type of data “m” or “q”
+<p>type – type of data “m” or “q” </p>

 writeBoolTag(type: str, start_adress: int, bit: int, value)